-Environmental effects due to increased risk for introduction of Alien Invasive Species must also be evaluated.
+Environmental effects due to increased risk for introduction of Alien Invasive Species from both vessel hulls and ballast water must be evaluated.

-The EIS must also address environmental effects, as defined under CEAA.
+The EIS/CSR must also address environmental effects, as defined under CEAA.
 "Environmental effect" refers to any change that the project may cause in the environment, including any effect of any such change on health and socio-economic conditions, on physical and cultural heritage, on the current use of lands and resources for traditional purposes by aboriginal persons, or on any structure, site or thing that is of historical, archaeological, paleontological or architectural significance, and includes any change in the project that may be caused by the environment.